-Note the strong signals of the Positive Control Spots in the upper left and lower right
+Note the strong signals of the Positive Control Spots in the upper left and lower right corners.
+(See below for further details on the control spots.)

 The signal intensity for each antigen-specific antibody spot is proportional to the relative concentration of the antigen in that sample.
 Comparison of signal intensities for individual antigen-specific antibody spots between and among array images can be used to determine relative differences in expression levels of each analyte sample-to-sample or group-to-group.